Tax Preparation Checklist

 The IRS offers a full checklist of documents you may need when filing taxes, but the following is a condensed list that will apply to most individuals.

-To speed up the process, it may be helpful to gather any/all documentation you might need before you start filing your tax return or meet with your advisor, CPA or tax professional.
+To speed up the process, it may be helpful to gather any/all documentation you might need before you start filing your tax return or meet with your adviser, CPA or tax professional.

 - Social Security Number – For you and your dependents